An Information-Theoretic Framework for Receiver Quantization in Communication: Optimal Uniform Quantization at the Receiver

 \emph{Remark}: From Theorem 2, the rate loss due to uniform quantization with a loading factor $L$ is given by $\log(1+\gamma(L)\mathsf{SNR})$.
 For uniform quantization, Theorem 8 characterizes the minimum of rate loss when $L=L^*$.
 Thus we should distinguish two parts of the total rate loss as follows. \begin{itemize} \item Irreducible loss:\footnote{We note that the loss (\ref{IRL}) is irreducible in the sense of GMI, and it is not necessarily irreducible in general since the GMI is only a lower bound on the mismatch capacity of the channel (\ref{YqXZ}).} the unavoidable part for given resolution and $\mathsf {SNR}$, given by

 Numerical results in Fig. \ref{Rate} and Fig. \ref{Rate1} consider only irreducible loss.

 \item Loading loss: the remaining part, given by

-which is due to suboptimal loading factor and can be reduced by improving the accuracy of gain control.
+which is due to a suboptimal loading factor and can be reduced by improving the accuracy of gain control.
 Numerical results in Fig. \ref{bits} and Fig. \ref{snrs} show the importance of reducing loading loss. \end{itemize}

-Theorem 8 enables us to utilize known results on uniform quantization for minimizing the MSE.
-The following result follows immediately from the equivalence (\ref{equiv}) and existing results in \cite{BG80,Hui-Neuhoff01}.
-In particular, it is shown that the optimal loading factor $L^*$ grows with the resolution $b$ like $2\sqrt{b\ln2}$.
+The equivalence (\ref{equiv}) established in Theorem 8 enables us to utilize existing results on MSE-optimal uniform quantization.
+In particular, combining (\ref{equiv}) and results in \cite{BG80,Hui-Neuhoff01}, we have the following corollary with respect to GMI, which implies that the optimal loading factor $L^*$ grows with the resolution $b$ like $2\sqrt{b\ln2}$.

 \textbf{Corollary 10}: \emph{In the channel (\ref{YqXZ}) under i.i.d. complex Gaussian codebook and nearest neighbor decoding rule (\ref{NND}), the optimal step size $\ell^*$ that maximizes the GMI (\ref{main}) satisfies}